 Rosehip Seed Oil

 Naturally high in vitamins A and E, rosehip seed oil is a lighter oil that packs an antioxidant punch.
-It’s often used to lessen the appearance of lines and stretch marks.
+It’s often used to support skin health.

 Grape Seed Oil